 Aficionados consider the ’52-’55 Lincolns among the best-looking models the company ever built.
-After seeing this Colonial Blue beauty that landed here in the UK just last year, we’re inclined to agree…
+After seeing this Colonial Blue beauty, we’re inclined to agree…

 In the early Fifties, a legendary race that covered more than 2,000 gruelling miles along the Pan American Highway in Mexico became a testing ground for numerous marques and models of cars; but only one marque has become synonymous with the notorious road race – Lincoln.

 Enjoy more Classic American reading in the monthly magazine.

 By 1954 however, the race was proving too dangerous to continue, with fatalities being recorded every year, so ’54 was its last year, but Lincoln had proved just how tough and durable their cars were.
 Their advertising took advantage of the race-proven credentials of the new Cosmopolitans and Capris.

 With direct reference to the race, ‘Lincoln Wins Again’ was the heading, or another advert showed a gleaming new Lincoln Capri Convertible alongside Chuck Stevenson’s winning Capri Hardtop race car; the strap line: “Lincoln – Designed for modern living – Powered for modern driving”.